AzonInc/Doorman/docs/en/changelog/firmware.md

    If you don't want the Status LED to blink while Ring to Open is active, you can now easily turn it off.

 ### ✨ Improvements
-- **Fix parsing of 16 bit Door Call Commands**
+- **Fix Parser Command Length**
-   In some cases, serial numbers are just 8-bit numbers; thus, it's not possible to interpret them as 32-bit commands.
+   Previously, the command length was not properly parsed, which occasionally led to 32-bit commands being misinterpreted.
+This issue has now been resolved.

 - **Configure Entrance Outdoor Station ID**
    It is now feasible to replace the entrance outdoor station in the exceptional instances where non-default addresses are utilized.